bensonchow123/Memeder/README.md

 # Memeder
-Dating app where you match by deciding on other people's memes
+A fun project where i attempt to make a Dating app which people swipe left or right deciding on other people's memes